michaelkruit/MeetingRoomReservation/Readme.md

 #### Functional

-With the meeting room reservation application it is possible to add physical meeting rooms and reserve them.
+With the meeting room reservation application, it is possible to add physical meeting rooms and reserve them.
 This will be possible with a simple to use interface.
 It is also possible to show the state of a meeting room using a table, tv or other display device.
 You can select a meeting room and click 'Display' to see the current state of the meeting room (Available, almost reserved and reserved).
 The upcoming meetings of the current day will also be displayed.